mwpowellhtx/perils-of-npc/README.md

 of delegates and anonymous functions, you are able to at once expose a property's name and a corresponding compile-time handshake.

-I will admit it is a time and space overhead for the Reflection and PropertyInfo, but it's worth it in my opinion if it gains you not having to chase hard-coded literal constants all over creation.
+Although I haven't measured it myself (yet), I will admit there is some time and space overhead for the Reflection and PropertyInfo, but it's worth it in my opinion if it gains you not having to chase hard-coded literal constants all over creation.
 You know immediately should a property change names, which happens from time to time in ever-growing code-bases, you can respond more agily to refactor demands, and so on.

 This is a start.
 Still things are somewhat disjunct in terms of repeating code patterns in the property setters.
 We will address this aspect in an upcoming